 But there are just a few things that are required to put on an elopement.
-These things are the two of you, and your vows.
+These things are the two of you, your wedding vows, and a signed marriage license (a maybe a few witnesses, and officiant depending on the marriage laws of the state you’re getting married in).
 Pretty simple, right?
 We like to keep things easy peezy around here.
 But of course, yes, 100 times yes, we will help you with whatever you need.
 Literally, there is no task that is out of our scope when it comes to helping you plan your day.
 Why?
 Because we also eloped, and we know how incredibly special it is to have a day you can look back on and be super proud of, and be super happy about.
 We’re talking no ragrets.
 Not even one letter.

-Is an elopement legal?
+Is eloping a legal marriage?
 And are they legally binding?

 Is an elopement a real marriage?